627md-Tajul-Islam/FCC-JavaScript-Algorithms-and-Data-Structures/Basic-JavaScript/README.md

 35/ Use Bracket Notation to Find the Nth Character in a String

 36/ Use Bracket Notation to Find the Last Character in a String

+37/ Use Bracket Notation to Find the Nth-to-Last Character in a String